Potential Trainees

 Hours per week required:

-• For undergraduate students/volunteers: 9 hours/week minimum (3 credits)
+- For undergraduate students/volunteers: 9-10 hours/week minimum (3 credits)

-• For OTD students, ~5 hours/week (per 770 expectations)
+- For OTD students: ~5 hours/week (per 770 expectations)

 General Lab Expectations:

-• Attend lab meeting at Waisman Center (Thursdays 2:30 PM to 3:45 PM)
+All lab members must attend lab meeting at the Waisman Center on Thursdays 2:30 PM to 4:00 PM.

 If any of these general lab expectations are not met, then you will meet with Dr. Travers to automatically re-evaluate your fit with the lab.